fantasycalendar/FoundryVTT-ItemPiles/docs/contributing-to-item-piles.md

 ### Adding system support through a pull request

+**Note:
-**Note:** You will need to follow the [Setting up your environment](#setting-up-your-environment) section above if you wish to go for this way.
+** You will need to follow the [Setting up your environment](#setting-up-your-environment) section above if you wish to go for this way.

 In Item Piles, every single system has its own file, named after the system ID in its `system.json` file.
 [You can find them all here](https://github.com/fantasycalendar/FoundryVTT-ItemPiles/tree/master/src/systems).

 Taking [D&D5e's file](https://github.com/fantasycalendar/FoundryVTT-ItemPiles/blob/master/src/systems/dnd5e.js) as an example, you can see it is a `.js` file containing a single object, that has a few properties.
 These properties are what determines system support.

-- `VERSION` is the version of the **Item Piles support**.
+- `VERSION` is the version of the **Item Piles support **.
 This means that you can change the file, then increment this version to make Item Piles recognize that something has changed to update the user's Item Piles system data.
 - `ACTOR_CLASS_TYPE` is the name of the type of actor that will be used for the default item pile.
 - `ITEM_QUANTITY_ATTRIBUTE` determines which property the system uses to determine the quantity of items.
 If there is none, you can remove this.
 - `ITEM_PRICE_ATTRIBUTE` is the property on items that determine its price.
 If there is none, you can remove this.
-- `ITEM_FILTERS` is an array of objects that determine which items are **not** physical items that can be picked up, like spells, talents, etc. Each entry in this array must be an object that contains a `path` property pointing at a property that is shared across all items, such as `type`, and a `filters` property, which is a comma-delimited string that contains what should be considered as not an item.
+- `ITEM_FILTERS` is an array of objects that determine which items are **not ** physical items that can be picked up, like spells, talents, etc. Each entry in this array must be an object that contains a `path` property pointing at a property that is shared across all items, such as `type`, and a `filters` property, which is a comma-delimited string that contains what should be considered as not an item.
 - `ITEM_SIMILARITIES` is an array that contains all the item properties (dot-notated path, such as `type`, `name`, etc) that will be considered when comparing items and determining if they are the same item.

 There are a few more, you can read the documentation about them all [here](https://fantasycomputer.works/FoundryVTT-ItemPiles/#/api?id=addsystemintegration).
 This is a function, yes, but the input content is the same as the system support `.js` file.

-Once this file has been added, it can be imported and added to the [systems.js](https://github.com/fantasycalendar/FoundryVTT-ItemPiles/blob/master/src/systems.js) file.
+Once this file has been added, it can be imported and added to the [_index.js](https://github.com/fantasycalendar/FoundryVTT-ItemPiles/blob/master/src/systems/_index.js) file.
 Anytime Item Piles loads in a system that has an ID that matches it in this file, it will be automatically loaded.

 ### Adding system support through a module or directly from the system